 - New Mexico Health Insurance Exchange (NMHIX) — New Mexico chose to create its own insurance marketplace where individuals and business can shop for health insurance, apply for financial assistance, and receive help filling out forms and assessing options.
 You can also shop the marketplace by calling 1-855-99-NMHIX (1-855-996-6449).
 For this year, individuals in New Mexico can use Healthcare.gov to shop and sign up for health insurance.

-- Find Local Help — To find enrollment assistance and understand your health insurance options, make an appointment with a Health Care Guide or a registered New Mexico Health Insurance Exchange agent or broker near you.
+- Find Local Help — To find enrollment assistance and understand your health insurance options, make an appointment with an Enrollment Counselor or a registered New Mexico Health Insurance Exchange agent or broker near you.

 - Veterans and Military Health Care — If you are already enrolled in VA health care or TRICARE, you don’t need to take additional steps to meet the Affordable Care Act’s coverage standards.
 The health care law does not change VA health care of TRICARE benefits or out-of-pocket costs.

 - Indian Health Care — The Affordable Care Act includes special provisions for American Indians.

 - Small Businesses — The New Mexico Small business Health Options Program (SHOP) simplifies the process of buying insurance for small businesses and their employees.

 - Medicare — If you have Medicare, you are considered covered and don’t need to do anything.
 However, the Affordable Care Act expanded Medicare benefits, including free preventative services and, if you are in the prescription drug “donut hole”, discounts on brand-name prescription drugs.

 - Medicaid — New Mexico will expand its Medicaid program in 2014 to cover households with incomes up to 133% of the federal poverty level.
 That works out to about $15,800 a year for 1 person or $32,500 for a family of 4.
 If you're eligible, you get free or low-cost care.